-Economic theory integrates strategies to deal with uncertainty in commercial and financial markets.
+Economic theory integrates strategies to deal with uncertainty in economic and financial markets.
 Conservationists may use some of these strategies to increase the probability of achieving their objectives in contexts wherein distinct types of uncertainty exist (Ando and Hannah, 2011; Langford et al., 2009; Regan et al., 2009).
-These strategies may be typified as: 1) operational-based: when unmeasurable, uncertainty is handled using spatial-based rules-ofthumb likely to absorb high levels of variability, leading to robust-perceived solutions, or; 2) analytical-based: when uncertainty is measurable (thus referred to as risk), it is typically represented by probabilistic data analyzed statistically.
-Operational management of uncertainty in PA selection is undertaken, e.g., when conservationists engage in temporary contracts, instead of acquiring areas in perpetuity to keep future conservation options open until uncertainty is resolved (i.e., option value) (Araújo, 2009; Armsworth et al., 2011; Lennox et al., 2017; Newburn et al., 2005; Rissman et al., 2015).
+These strategies may be typified as: 1) operational-based: when unmeasurable, uncertainty is handled using spatial-based rules-of-thumb likely to absorb high levels of variability, leading to robust-perceived solutions, or; 2) analytical-based: when uncertainty is measurable (thus referred to as risk), it is typically represented by probabilistic data analyzed statistically.
+Operational management of uncertainty in PA selection is undertaken, e.g. when conservationists engage in temporary contracts, instead of acquiring areas in perpetuity to keep future conservation options open until uncertainty is resolved (i.e. option value) (Araújo, 2009; Armsworth et al., 2011; Lennox et al., 2017; Newburn et al., 2005; Rissman et al., 2015).
 Albers et al. (2016) show that a less agglomerated pattern of PAs delivers more insurance against spreading hazards such as fire, invasive species, or pests.
-Instead of applying investments in neighboring areas with similar characteristics, a precautionary conservationist spreads his (her) investment in mosaics of areas (sets of heterogeneous areas) that, as a whole, are more robust against risk than areas of similar biotic and abiotic characteristics (Anderson and Ferree, 2010; Araújo, 2004; Beier and Brost, 2010; Beier and de Albuquerque, 2015; Lawler et al., 2015).
+Instead of applying investments in neighboring areas with similar characteristics, a precautionary conservationist spreads investments in mosaics of areas (sets of heterogeneous areas) that, as a whole, are more robust against risk than areas of similar biotic and abiotic characteristics (Anderson and Ferree, 2010; Araújo, 2004; Beier and Brost, 2010; Beier and de Albuquerque, 2015; Lawler et al., 2015).

-In terms of risk analysis, modern portfolio theory allows planners to exploit quantitative data about likely correlations between the ecological changes in different areas to choose the collection of lands that, for a given ecological projection, minimizes the uncertainty in the achievement of their goals, e.g., when models retrieve divergent predictions based on several future scenarios (Alvarez et al., 2017; Ando and Mallory, 2012; Doremus, 2003; Hoekstra, 2012; Lahtinen et al., 2017; Liang et al., 2018).
+In terms of risk analysis, modern portfolio theory allows planners to exploit quantitative data about likely correlations between the ecological changes in different areas to choose the collection of lands that, for a given ecological projection, minimizes the uncertainty in the achievement of their goals, e.g. when models retrieve divergent predictions based on several future scenarios (Alvarez et al., 2017; Ando and Mallory, 2012; Doremus, 2003; Hoekstra, 2012; Lahtinen et al., 2017; Liang et al., 2018).

-In addition to considering expected returns and standard deviations (risk) of individual investment options, portfolio theory analyzes the covariance structure of investments to limit the aggregated risk of a collection of decisions.
-A portfolio of investments that covary positively would be riskier than one made of decisions whose results covary negatively.
-Portfolio theory looks to maximize benefits from a given level of risk to minimize risk for a given level of benefit or, through an efficient frontier, to balance benefit and risk in conjunction (Hoekstra, 2012).
+In addition to considering expected returns and standard deviations (i.e. risk) of individual investment options, portfolio theory analyzes the covariance structure of investments to limit the aggregated risk of a collection of decisions.
+A portfolio of investments that co-vary positively would be riskier than one made of decisions whose results co-vary negatively.
+Portfolio theory looks to maximize benefits from a given level of risk to minimize risk for a given level of benefit or, through an efficient frontier, to balance benefit and risk in conjunction (Eaton et al., 2019; Hoekstra, 2012; Sierra-Altamiranda et al., 2020).
+Software to assist an easy implementation of these approaches are available (Ghasemi Saghand et al., 2021).